atwoodmachine/is601_midterm/readme.md

             print("Math error: division by zero")
 ```

 Every command run and the arguments they are run with are recorded with a log message.
 This in addition to the error log messages helps to debug the program.
+This aids in development to see if logically valid commands are not properly accounted for.
+It also helps trace the program in case an error arises in order to replicate bugs or the program state which may have caused the error.

 ```
 def execute_command(self, command_name: str, *args):